10 Communication Exercises to Strengthen Your Relationship

 • “I feel frustrated when plans change without notice.”

 Why it works: “I” statements reduce defensiveness and invite empathy by focusing on how you feel rather than placing blame.
+They help partners communicate in a productive manner, making it easier to share thoughts and feelings openly.

 3. Reflective Communication (Mirroring)